Go Croatia Sail Booking Terms and Conditions

 6. The balance of the cost of the holiday cost must be received by us not less than ten weeks prior to the date your arrangements with us are due to begin, which will be shown on the confirmation invoice.
 Please note, we do not send out payment reminders.

 7. If all payments due are not paid in full and on time, we can assume that you wish to cancel your reservation.
 In this case we will be entitled to keep all deposits paid.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 8 depending on the date your booking has been treated as cancelled.

 Changes and Cancellation by you

 8. If you wish to make any modifications or alterations to your confirmed trip, we must be notified in writing at the earliest opportunity.
 We will certainly do our utmost to assist with any such requests.
 However, there is no guarantee we will be able to fulfil any such written requests.
-In instances where changes are possible, an amendment fee of £15 GBP per booked passenger will be payable together with any costs incurred by the Agent and any costs or charges incurred or imposed by any of our suppliers.
+In instances where changes are possible, an amendment fee of £15 GBP per booked passenger will be payable together with any costs incurred by the Operator and any costs or charges incurred or imposed by any of our suppliers.
 Alterations may result in the recalculation of the trip price due to a switch from higher to lower season dates or vice versa.

 9. Cancellation of a booking must be notified to us immediately, in writing, by the lead passenger.
 A booking will not be regarded as cancelled unless written notice is received by us.
 Upon cancellation, the following charges will apply: